F-Fer/UCR-CS120b-Final-Project/README.md

 ## Training the Model

-The model is trained using the **Proximal Policy Optimization (PPO)** strategy.
+The model is trained using the **Proximal Policy Optimisation (PPO)** strategy.
 The OpenAI-Gym environment, defined in `environment.py`, is a faithful simulation of the game running on the Arduino.
 For training the model, the **stable-baselines3** implementation of PPO was utilized.
 Detailed information and the training process can be found in `model.ipynb`.

 ### Key Points:
 - **Algorithm**: Proximal Policy Optimization (PPO)